bruderstein/unexpected-htmllike/README.md

 When true (the default), if an element is found in the actual to be wrapping what is expected, it is highlighted as a wrapper that should be removed.
 When false, if the content does not match exactly (ie. diff returns a weight of non-zero - see return value), then the wrapper is outputted in grey (the `prismPunctuation` style), and is always separated onto a separate line.

+### diffExactClasses (boolean)
+When true (the deafult), the `class` (or `className`, depending on the adapter) attribute will be diffed as all other string attributes - i.e. a single space difference will be considered different.
+When false, then HTML `class` semantics are used, such that order is irrelevant, multiple spaces are ignored, and the following two flags can be used to ignore either missing or extra classes.
+Note that the class attribute for the actual and expected adapters must be the same in order to use these flags.
+This means that they will not have any effect if comparing (for example) the DOM (using `class` attribute) with React JSX (using `className` attribute).
+This may change in a future release.

+### diffExtraClasses (boolean)
+When true, and `diffExactClasses` is false, then any extra classes in the actual are treated as a diff.
+When false, extra classes are ignored.
+This is the most likely flag to be false when diffing, as it is likely you wish to ignore extra classes on the actual over what was expected.
+e.g. actual:  `<div class="big special hero">`
+     expected: `<div class="hero big">`
+This will match when `diffExtraClasses` is false, as the class `special` is ignored.
+When true, these two items would not be treated as being the same.
+Note that the order is irrelevant.
+Note that the class attribute for the actual and expected adapters must be the same in order to use these flags.
+This means that they will not have any effect if comparing (for example) the DOM (using `class` attribute) with React JSX (using `className` attribute).
+This may change in a future release.

+### diffMissingClasses (boolean)
+When true (the default), and `diffExactClasses` is false, then any missing classes in the actual are treated as a diff.
+When false, missing classes from the actual (based on the expected classes) are ignored.
+Note that the class attribute for the actual and expected adapters must be the same in order to use these flags.
+This means that they will not have any effect if comparing (for example) the DOM (using `class` attribute) with React JSX (using `className` attribute).
+This may change in a future release.

 ### weights  (object)
 This must be an object that represents the different weights for the various differences that can occur.